Bedrooms 5, Sleeps 9, Ratings 1 10/10

 In the evening head out into Ginestas or one of the neighbouring villages for a meal or drinks or simply enjoy the peace and quiet of the evening whilst watching the swallows dipping in and out of the pool.

-The village Boulangerie is only 5 minutes walk away where fresh croissants, pains au chocolates and freshly baked baguettes are readily available along with grocery items.
-Opposite is the tabac where English newspapers can be purchased.
+The village Boulangerie is only a few minutes walk away where fresh croissants, pains au chocolates and freshly baked baguettes are readily available.
+The village tabac also stocks general supplies and grocery items.

-The village also has a bank with ATM, a post office, a pharmacy and a hairdresser.
-There is a co-op for the local wine too but we prefer to go to one of the neighbouring villages - there is a wealth of wine choice on the doorstep!
+The village also has a bank with ATM, a Post Office, a pharmacy and a hairdresser.
+There is a co-op for the local wine or go to one of the neighbouring villages - there is a wealth of wine choice on the doorstep!

 Venturing further afield there are numerous places to visit including the beautiful medieval walled city of Carcassonne, the Cathar village of Minerve, the Canal du Midi and some beautiful sandy beaches.
 We have a collection of tourist leaflets at the villa and we are always happy to make suggestions based on individual guest's preferences.